robotlolita/robotlolita.github.io/_posts/2013-09-22-the-importance-of-being-typed.md

 But hey... what if we had types?

-Some people, when confronted with the word "type" will shy away and say that they have tests, which are just as good.
-I'll steal [Domenic's][] words here and just say that those people are Missing The Point Of Types®.
+Some people, when confronted with the word **"type"** will shy away and say that they have tests, which are just as good.
+I'll steal [Domenic's][] words here and say that those people are *Missing The Point Of Types®*.
 It's not really about proofs[¹](#fn1), it's a composition tool!
-And since JavaScript is a dynamic language, we can instead enforce the composition rules at the "Value" level.
+And since JavaScript is a dynamic language, we can instead enforce the composition rules at the *Value* level.
 In other words, we should use rich objects to represent the structure, rather than plain strings.

 [Domenic's]: http://domenic.me/2012/10/14/youre-missing-the-point-of-promises/